“Forgotten Hollywood Forgotten History”- across ‘The Pond’

 It happened at the Chester Washington Golf Course book signing.
 I sold my 200th copy of Forgotten Hollywood Forgotten History!
 Thank you to Karaoke Host Collins Johnson “CJ” for the purchase.
 Also, thanks to my sister and her husband, Virginia and Roland, for being on hand to witness this special moment.

-Now it’s on to Mr. B’s in Los Alamitos for my next book signing tonight beginning at 7pm.
-Expected friends to visit will be the O.C.
-Register’s Gary Lycan; the former mayor of Cypress Tim Keenan; the publisher of Karaoke Scene Magazine Peter Parker; the governor of the Buena Park Moose Lodge Matthew Bryden; Mr. B’s owners, Perry and Rosie Apostle; karaoke host Candice Worl; and of course, my wife Laurie…Manny & Laurie
+Now, it’s on to Mr. B’s in Los Alamitos for my next book signing tonight beginning at 7pm.
+Expected friends to visit will be the OC Register’s Gary Lycan; the former mayor of Cypress Tim Keenan; the publisher of Karaoke Scene Magazine Peter Parker; the governor of the Buena Park Moose Lodge Matthew Bryden; Mr. B’s owners, Perry and Rosie Apostle; karaoke host Candice Worl; and of course, my wife Laurie…Manny & Laurie

-On sale – vintage movie dvd’s (which feature many of the actors in my book), framed movie posters, and of course, autographed copies of Forgotten Hollywood Forgotten History Stop on by!
+On sale – vintage movie DVD’s (which feature many of the actors in my book), framed movie posters, and of course, autographed copies of Forgotten Hollywood Forgotten History Stop on by!

 Until next time> “never forget”